 (1) Ground its decisions on a thorough analysis of evidence of the school’s performance over the term of the charter contract in accordance with the terms set forth in the charter contract, annual performance reports and any required financial audits;

 (2) Ensure that data used in making renewal decisions are available to the public charter school and the public;

 (3) Provide a public report summarizing the evidence basis for each decision; and

 (A) Renew the charter contract for another term of five years based on the school’s

 performance data and demonstrated capacities of the public charter school; or

-According to West Virginia law, a charter contract may be revoked at any time or not renewed if the authorizer determines that the health and safety of students attending the public charter school is threatened or the public charter school has failed to comply with the provisions of the charter school law, committed a material violation of any of the terms, conditions, standards or procedures required under this chapter or the charter contract, failed to meet the performance expectations set forth in the charter contract, failed to meet generally accepted standards of fiscal management, or violated any provision of law from which the school was not exempted.
+According to West Virginia law, a charter contract may be revoked at any time or not renewed if the authorizer determines that the health and safety of students attending the public charter school is threatened or at such time following the process set forth in the charter school law if the public charter school has failed to substantially comply with the provisions of the charter school law, committed a material violation of any of the terms, conditions, standards or procedures required under this chapter or the charter contract, failed to substantially meet the performance expectations set forth in the charter contract, failed to substantially meet generally accepted standards of fiscal management, or violated any provision of law from which the school was not exempted.

 In the event of a public charter school closure for any reason, the authorizer shall